 States find themselves in this exact same situation today.

 Because of massive unconstitutional overreach, the federal government depends on state action to do almost everything it does.
-From prosecuting the drug war to implementing and running Obamacare, it needs state resources and state personnel to enforce its laws and implement it programs.
+From prosecuting the drug war to enforcing federal gun control, it needs state resources and state personnel to enforce its laws and implement its programs.
 By simply doing nothing, states have the power to stop federal actions dead in their tracks.

 And states do not have to act.